- Home

 Minimum Class Enrollment Requirements:

-Degree: 8 students
+Master’s Degree: 10 students

 Higher Diploma: 6 students